BrendanIzu/FileReader/README.md

 # FileReader
 A simple file reader I built to help a friend with an assignment.
-This file should create/modify three different .txt files, each containing the different Etot, EKtot, and EPtot values, as they appear in the original parent file.
+This file should create/modify three different text files, each containing the different Etot, EKtot, and EPtot values, as they appear in the original parent file.

 ## Getting started
 After downloading reader.py, and heat.out, simply run the script using the following command